Brandon Cronenberg

 Brandon Cronenberg (born January 10, 1980) is a Canadian director and screenwriter.
-He is the son of David Cronenberg and the brother of Caitlin Cronenberg.
-He is known for his science fiction horror films Antiviral (2012), Possessor (2020) and Infinity Pool (2023).
+He is the son of renowned filmmaker David Cronenberg and the brother of Caitlin Cronenberg.
+He is known for his science fiction horror films Antiviral (2012), Possessor (2020), and Infinity Pool (2023).
 He has won several accolades for his work.

 Early life

 Cronenberg was born in Toronto, the son of filmmakers David Cronenberg and Carolyn Zeifman, and the brother of photographer Caitlin Cronenberg.
 He also has a half sister, Cassandra, from his father's first marriage.
 Cronenberg studied film at Toronto Metropolitan University in Toronto, Canada.
 He initially considered himself to be a "book nerd" growing up, who was interested in becoming a writer, painter, or musician.
 He came to realize that film contained all those elements and attended film school.

 Career

 Antiviral

 In 2008, Cronenberg directed a short film titled Broken Tulips, about people who pay to be injected with viruses that were harvested from celebrities.
 Cronenberg has stated that the genesis of the film was a viral infection he once had.
 More precisely, the "central idea came to him in a fever dream during a bout of illness," wrote journalist Jill Lawless.
 It was further shaped when he saw an interview Sarah Michelle Gellar did on Jimmy Kimmel Live!; what struck him was when "she said she was sick and if she sneezed she'd infect the whole audience, and everyone just started cheering."

 The short was adapted from a script he was working on for his first feature, Antiviral.
 Principal photography for the feature film adaptation took place in Hamilton, Ontario and in Toronto.

 Antiviral debuted at the 2012 Cannes Film Festival in the Un Certain Regard section.
 Cronenberg and his father both screened films at that year's Cannes Film Festival, marking the first time a father and son screened films together in the festival's history.

 Cronenberg re-edited the movie after the festival to make it tighter, trimming nearly six minutes from its running time.
 The revised version was first shown at the 2012 Toronto International Film Festival, where it tied for the award for Best Canadian First Feature Film.
 It later won the Citizen Kane Award for Best Debut Feature at the Sitges Film Festival.